 Crypto recovery phrase vs password vs passphrase

-The recovery phrase should not be confused with other secret words or phrases that you use with your wallet, like the password or passphrase.
+The recovery phrase should not be confused with other secret words or phrases you use with your wallet, such as a password or passphrase.

-Your wallet’s password is a word or phrase that controls access to your wallet in general.
+Your wallet’s password is a word or phrase that controls access to your wallet.
 You’ll be required to provide it every time you try to open your wallet application.
 It is your first line of defense against unauthorized access.

 Another thing that sets the seed phrase apart is that, unlike the password and passphrase, you don’t set it yourself.
 Instead, the wallet creates it for you.
 Your responsibility is to write it down and keep it safe.